Platja de Formentor, on the northern tip of Mallorca, Spain. engel.ac/Shutterstock

 6. Caló des Moro

-Probably the most Instagrammed of all Mallorca's beaches thanks to its picture-perfect setting, Caló des Moro is a slim strip of soft white sand between tree-lined promontories.
+Probably the most Instagrammed of all of Mallorca's beaches, thanks to its idyllic setting, Caló des Moro is a slim strip of soft white sand between tree-lined promontories.
 It gets crowded in summer, so visit early or late in the day.
 The clear and calm shallow waters are great for snorkeling.

 7. Cala Santanyí

-Around 10km (6 miles) from the popular market town of Santanyí is Cala Santanyí, a white-sand cove.
+Around 10km from the market town of Santanyí is Cala Santanyí, a white sand cove.
 At its loveliest before summer is in full swing or just after the holiday crowds leave, the crystalline waters are family-friendly and perfect for snorkeling.
-There are hotel and restaurant options by the beach, showers and toilets nearby, and parasols and sunbeds to rent.
-You'll also find water sports on offer.
+There are hotels and restaurants by the beach, showers and toilets nearby, and umbrellas and lounge chairs to rent.
+You'll also find various water sports on offer.

-Tip: Paddleboarding or kayaking are popular, as are dive trips – try Cala Santanyí Diving School.
+Local tip: Paddleboarding and kayaking are popular, as are dive trips – try Cala Santanyí Diving Center.

 8. Cala Mondragó

-Located in Mondrago Natural Park, Cala Mondragó is a protected blue-flag beach with fine white sand and turquoise water.
-It’s ideal for families, with a beach bar and nearby car park.
-A limited number of sun loungers and parasols are for rent, and some portable toilets are available, but otherwise, it's low on amenities.
+Located in Mondrago Natural Park, Cala Mondragó is a protected Blue Flag beach with fine white sand and turquoise water.
+It’s ideal for families, with a beach bar and nearby parking.
+A limited number of sun loungers and umbrellas are available to rent, and there are some portable toilets nearby, but otherwise, it's low on amenities.

 South coast

-Near the upscale resort of Port d’Andratx, with its boutiques and art galleries, is Cala Llamp, where locals swim and snorkel in the sparkling, bottle-green water.
-There’s no sand, but you can lie on a shelf of rock that tilts gently into the sea.
-The rugged, pine-cloaked cliffs, dotted with villas, rear up like an amphitheater behind.
+Near the upscale resort of Port d’Andratx, with its boutiques and art galleries, is Cala Llamp, where locals swim and snorkel in the bottle green water.
+There’s no sand, but you can lie on a shelf of rock that tilts gently into the sparkling sea.
+The rugged, pine-cloaked cliffs are dotted with villas and rear up like an amphitheater behind.
 It’s a 30-minute walk from town, or you can drive there.

-Tip: For even more tranquility, Cala Blanca, a little further south, is – for the moment – totally undeveloped and absolutely beautiful.
+Detour: For even more tranquility, Cala Blanca lies a little further south and is – for the moment – totally undeveloped and absolutely beautiful.

 11. Cala Pi

-This Caribbean-like cove of Cala Pi is sheltered by natural cliff sides and is only about 50m (164ft) wide.
+The Caribbean-like cove of Cala Pi is sheltered by natural cliffsides and is only about 50m wide.
 You can reach it via a steep staircase.
 While it's generally low-key, its small size means it can feel a little crowded during peak times.
-The water is still and perfect for snorkeling.
-However, there are no facilities at beach level – just rows of boathouses – so bring any provisions you’re likely to need.
+The water is still and excellent for snorkeling.
+However, there are no facilities at the beach level – just rows of boathouses – so bring any provisions you’re likely to need.

-Tip: Take a detour to the nearby market town of Campos that hosts weekly markets every Tuesday and Saturday from 9am until 2pm.
+Detour: Take a diversion to the nearby market town of Campos, which hosts weekly markets every Thursday and Saturday from 9am–2pm.

 Southwest coast